NEKiarie/RandomQuotesAPI/README.md

 # RandomQuotesAPI

-RandomQuotesAPI is an application for generating random quotes from
+GameOfThronesRandomQuotes is an application designed to generating random quotes by different characters from a blockbuster film "Game of Thrones".
+The Web App allows the user to: